Greenville NC Workers Compensation Attorneys

 Understanding The Basics from a Workers Comp Lawyer

 Employers hold workers compensation insurance to protect themselves and employees in the event of a work related accident, injury, or illness.
 This insurance compensates employees for lost wages and treatment related expenses.
-North Carolina law requires certain businesses to maintain workers compensation insurance.
+Greenville NC law requires certain businesses to maintain workers compensation insurance.
 For example, a business with three or more employees must provide this coverage to those employees.
 If an employer is required to carry workers compensation insurance, but does not, then this can be reported to the state, and further action will be taken to address the situation.

 Choosing To Hire A Workers Comp Attorney